MercuryPay/PDCX.VB6/README.md

 dsiPDCX.VB6 -- vb6 integration to Datacap's dsiPDCX
 ========

+<a href="https://developer.vantiv.com/?utm_campaign=githubcta&utm_medium=hyperlink&utm_source=github&utm_content=gotquestions">Got questions?
+Connect with our experts on Vantiv ONE.</a>

 Integrate to Mercury using Datacap's dsiPDCX control.

-#3 step process to integrate to dsiPDCX.
+# 3 step process to integrate to dsiPDCX.

-##Step 1: Secure Device Initialization
+## Step 1: Secure Device Initialization

 This command should be performed during startup of the POS system with the optional PIN pad attached.
 It should not be performed prior to every transaction as it takes several seconds to complete with an attached PIN pad.